torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 1001/1002 support for "Netbios-Over-TCP/IP."
 This is not likely to be a problem as most servers support this.

-Valid filenames differ between Windows and Linux.
-Windows typically restricts filenames which contain certain reserved characters (e.g.the character : which is used to delimit the beginning of a stream name by Windows), while Linux allows a slightly wider set of valid characters in filenames.
+Valid filenames differ between Windows and GNU/Linux.
+Windows typically restricts filenames which contain certain reserved characters (e.g.the character : which is used to delimit the beginning of a stream name by Windows), while GNU/Linux allows a slightly wider set of valid characters in filenames.
 Windows servers can remap such characters when an explicit mapping is specified in the Server's registry.
-Samba starting with version 3.10 will allow such filenames (ie those which contain valid Linux characters, which normally would be forbidden for Windows/CIFS semantics) as long as the server is configured for Unix Extensions (and the client has not disabled /proc/fs/cifs/LinuxExtensionsEnabled).
+Samba starting with version 3.10 will allow such filenames (ie those which contain valid GNU/Linux characters, which normally would be forbidden for Windows/CIFS semantics) as long as the server is configured for Unix Extensions (and the client has not disabled /proc/fs/cifs/GNU/LinuxExtensionsEnabled).
 In addition the mount option ``mapposix`` can be used on CIFS (vers=1.0) to force the mapping of illegal Windows/NTFS/SMB characters to a remap range (this mount parameter is the default for SMB3).
 This remap (``mapposix``) range is also